 - figures from Public Health England showing that one in every five registered patients in the Liverpool area suffers from mental health conditions.

 - The Liverpool City Region Local Industrial Strategy - priorities for supporting communities and business;

-- Positioning the region at the forefront in research and development;
+- Positioning Liverpool at the forefront of R&D;

-- The impact of the LIS on wellbeing and social challenges throughout Liverpool - tackling poverty, inequality and poor mental health.
+- Wellbeing and social challenges throughout Liverpool - priorities for tackling poverty, inequality and poor mental health;

 Price: £95 PLUS VAT